StackVista/stackstate-docs/use/events/manage-event-handlers.md

 ## Event handler functions

 Event handlers listen to events generated within a view.
-When the configured event type is generated, an event handler function is run to send an event notification or trigger an action in a system outside of StackState.
+When the configured event type is generated, an event handler function is run to send an event notification or trigger an action in a system outside of Rancher Observability.
 For example, an event handler function could send a message to a Slack channel or make a POST to a webhook URL.
-A number of default event handler functions are included out of the box with StackState, these are described below.
+A number of default event handler functions are included out of the box with Rancher Observability, these are described below.

 {% hint style="success" "self-hosted info" %}
 * You can [create your own custom event handler functions](/develop/developer-guides/custom-functions/event-handler-functions.md).
-* A full list of the event handler functions available in your StackState instance can be found in the StackState UI.
+* A full list of the event handler functions available in your Rancher Observability instance can be found in the Rancher Observability UI.
 Go to **Settings** &gt; **Functions** &gt; **Event Handler Functions**.
 {% endhint %}

 ### Slack